Denver police ordered to stop using tear gas and plastic bullets in protests

 “This will ensure that people protesting police brutality are not subject to police brutality,” he said.
 “Demonstrators in Denver are now safer from police brutality than anywhere else in the country.”

-Reporting by Keith Coffman in Denver; Writing and additional reporting by Rich McKay; Editing by Christian Schmollinger and Pravin Char
+Reporting by Keith Coffman in Denver; Writing and additional reporting by Rich McKay; Editing by Christian Schmollinger, Pravin Char and Mark Potter